 Middle-Third (Mono-Culture) has a Corrosion of Conformity chug, a Megadeth bridge and a Pantera breakdown for a finale.

 Maimed to Beg has an Exodus verse, a Black Sabbath bridge, a Testament solo, a Vio-lence finale and an Anthrax ending.
 This song makes the previous song seem anti-climatic because the title sounds like it’s potentially referencing the maniacal metalheads who demand encores.
 The vinyl’s flaw is that it didn’t have this like the CD does.

 Cerebral Fix didn’t get mainstream exposure due to the title of the album.
 Due to the cover art, it would’ve been more artistically (and commercially) relevant for it to be named after one of the songs (Sphereborn).
-Because the cover depicts the circle of life (the back features a morbid interpretation), the album could have been titled Same Difference, Delayed Decay or Dying Since Birth (as a reference to Metallica’s The Four Horsemen).
+Because the cover depicts the circle of life (the back features a morbid depiction), the album could’ve been titled Same Difference, Delayed Decay or Dying Since Birth (as a reference to Metallica’s The Four Horsemen).
 The bottom line is that this album has literal (and figurative) unsung songs.